 Dry-docking.
 The removal of a ship from the water for inspection and repair of those parts of a ship that are below the water line.
 During dry-dockings, which are required to be carried out periodically, certain mandatory classification society inspections are carried out and relevant certifications are issued.
-Dry-dockings for tankers are generally required once every five years, one of which must be a Special Survey.
+Dry-dockings for tankers are required once every five years for a Special Survey (see below Intermediate Survey/Special Survey).